containerum/kdc-docs/content/installation/packages/2certificates.md

 {{< / highlight >}}
 ```

 Done!
-You generated full certificate bundle for kubernetes infrastructure.
+You have generated a full certificate bundle for Kubernetes infrastructure.

 Now you can proceed to creating [kubeconfig files](/installation/packages/3kubernetes-configuration-files).